wizzyfx/nerdeFocus/README.md

 # NerdeFocus Bookmarklet

 NerdeFocus is a quick way to debug focus problems when testing a page for accessibility issues.
 When activated, it will animate and accentuate the focus ring and display the CSS selector of the currently focused item.
+NerdeFocus will alert you when there is a focus reset, and when the focus indicator is hidden or off-screen.

 ## Installing